6.3 Borrowing: Access Without Ownership Transfer

 &mut T

 ) could alias the same data, calling methods through one reference could unexpectedly change the state observed through another, leading to complex, hard-to-debug logic errors.
-The exclusivity rule ensures that when you modify data through a mutable reference, you have sole permission during that borrow’s lifetime. -
+The exclusivity rule ensures that when you modify data through an exclusive reference, you have sole permission during that borrow’s lifetime. -

 Ambiguity and Undefined Behavior: Consider how C handles aliased mutable pointers: